New Trucking Authority Checklist

 Fees are apportioned based on the percentage of miles you drive in each state.
 New carriers typically pay based on an estimated mileage split.
 After your first year, fees adjust to actual miles.
 Budget $1,500-$3,000 for a single truck operating in 10+ states.

-Unified Carrier Registration is an annual filing required for all interstate carriers.
-The fee is based on fleet size.
-Must be renewed every year — typically opens in October for the following year.
+Unified Carrier Registration is an annual filing required for all interstate motor carriers.
+The fee is set annually by the UCR Board and tiers by fleet size.
+The 2026 schedule starts at $46/year for 1-2 vehicles and goes up to $44,836 for fleets over 1,000.
+Renewal opens in the fall for the following calendar year.

 6. Pay Heavy Vehicle Use Tax — Form 2290 ($550)